openedx/docs.openedx.org/source/developers/references/glossary.rst

 .. glossary::

    MFE
-      Micro-FrontEnds are how we refer to the user facing Single Page Apps that make up the user experience of the Open edX Platform.
+      Micro-frontends are how we refer to the user facing Single Page Apps that make up the user experience of the Open edX Platform.